buyizhiyou/YYM/DDU/README.md

 ### Evaluation

 To evaluate trained models, use [evaluate.py](evaluate.py).
-This script can evaluate and aggregate results over multiple experimental runs.
+This script can evaluate and aggregate results over multiple experimental run.
 For example, if the pretrained models are stored in a directory path ```/home/user/models```, store them using the following directory structure:
 ```
 models
 ├── Run1